cardillan/mindcode/doc/syntax/SYNTAX-5-OTHER.markdown

 Considerations:

 * The Print Merging optimization under ML8A target knows and properly handles the `format` instruction.
 When replaced by a custom instruction, the Print Merger won't be aware of it and might produce incorrect code.
 It would be necessary to turn off Print Merging optimization, if the `format` instruction was introduced in this way.
-* THe processor emulator doesn't recognize custom instructions and won't handle them.
+* The processor emulator doesn't recognize custom instructions and won't handle them.
 The output produced by running the above code using the processor emulator would therefore be incorrect.

 ## The `draw print` instruction